pynchmeister/pynchmeister/README.md

 **Private Repo (Code Restricted Under NDA)**

-Etch is an **NFT-powered social media platform** that enables creators, educators, and communities to publish, collect, and interact with on-chain media in a more flexible and expressive way than traditional Web2 platforms.
+Etch is an **NFT-powered social media platform** that enables creators and communities to publish, collect, and interact with on-chain media in a more flexible and expressive way than traditional Web2 platforms.

 My role on Etch focuses on the **core smart contract architecture** and protocol integration work, including: